-If you have a mixed-platform network that combines UNIX and Microsoft technology, Progent provides security consulting by giving you access to a CISSP-certified network expert to help your entire business in an extensive range of security concerns.
-CISSP Certification recognizes mastery of an international standard for data security.
-ANSI (American National Standards Institute) has granted the CISSP credential accreditation in the field of data security under ISO/IEC 17024.
-Progent can give you access to a CISSP-certified consultant to help your company in a variety security areas including:
+If you operate a mixed-platform network that combines UNIX and Microsoft technology, Progent can offer security support by providing a CISSP-certified IT expert to help your entire enterprise in an extensive set of security areas.
+CISSP Certification recognizes expertise with a global standard for data security.
+ANSI (American National Standards Institute) has granted the CISSP credential accreditation in the area of data security under ISO/IEC 17024.
+Progent can provide a CISSP-certified consultant to help your company in a variety security fields including:

 - Access Management Solutions and Processes